DomBennett/PREDICTS-PD/README.md

 sh run.sh
 ```

-This will only run stages 1, 3, 4, 5 and 6.
+This will only run stages 1, 3, 4, 5, 6 and 7.
 Stage 2 can only be run on a HPC
-using pG-lt.
-Stage 7 requires human interaction.
+using [pG-lt](https://github.com/DomBennett/pG-lt).
+Stage 8 requires human
+interaction.

 The pipeline requires published trees to have been parsed and placed in
 `0_data/parsed_trees/`.
 If they are not, the setup scripts will need to be run: